Concept | Large language models and the LLM Mesh#

 An overview of Dataiku's LLM Mesh architecture

-The LLM Mesh allows you to:
+The LLM Mesh allows your Dataiku administrators to:

 • Connect to the AI services of your choice, including LLMs and vector databases, using an LLM connection.
 You can switch between models to test performance and cost without recreating applications.